santagaz/forcer/README.md

 Here is a very simple deploy command:

     $: forcer deploy

+This command will start deployment recursively searching for sfdc project source folder "src" and using the first found for deployment.
+Please note that "src" folder must contain a valid package.xml file that you intend to use for deployment.

 ### Configuration
 forcer can store information about deployment organization to avoid typing details for each deployment.
 Information like username,